Jessemwangi/beInform/README.md

 ## blogger

-Blogger is a socila media application that allows you to create and account, write a blog, upload image and publish you blog based on blog category,eg Science, technology, arts etc. user are able to modify there own project that they themselve wrote
+Beinformed is a social media application that allows you to create an account, write updates, upload images, and publish your write-ups based on the category they belong to, such as Science, Technology, Arts, etc. Users are able to modify their own published write-ups.

+Enjoy being informed or sharing information....

 #### Technology
         - node express
-        - crypto
         - React
+        - AWS S3
-        - Posgress Sql
+        - Posgress Sql / mysql
         - Html
         - SCSS
 #### Architecture